sanyuered/WeChat-MiniProgram-AR-TFJS/README.md

 ```
 ## Set your website url of models

-The project includes 3 models that need to be depolyed on a website.
-The parameter "modelUrl" is default to a website url that may be very slow for you.
+The project includes 3 models that are depolyed on a website.
+The default value of parameter "modelUrl" is a website url that may be very slow in your network.
 You can replace the default url with a web site url.

 Download models: https://github.com/sanyuered/sanyuered.github.io/tree/master/models